ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for mega creator (1m+ followers), focusing on the illusion of objective reporting.
+An evergreen satirical exploration designed for mega creator (1m+ followers), focusing on how editing shapes perception.

 ---